Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 Here are some fire precautions you can take when using a stove in your tent:

-– Protect around the stove with a flame retardant mat.
-This is in case hot embers escape.
+– Protect around the stove with a flame retardant mat if hot embers escape.
 Many manufacturers recommend that you roll back the tent’s groundsheet.
-Place the stove directly on the ground.
+Then, place the stove directly on the ground.

-– Have a spark arrester on the top of the flue.
-This will prevent hot sparks from landing on the tent.
+– Have a spark arrester on the top of the flue to prevent hot sparks from landing on the tent.

-– Keep combustible items away from the stove.
-This will stop them from getting too hot.
+– Keep combustible items away from the stove to stop them from getting too hot.

 – Keep water at hand in case you need to extinguish a fire.

-– Keep little hands away from the hot stove surface as well as yourself.
+– Keep little hands away from the hot stove surface and yourself.

 How to prevent carbon monoxide poisoning in your tent?

-Most of the fumes should be directly out of the tent up the flue.
+Most fumes should be directly out of the tent up the flue.
 Consider taking the following precautions to avoid carbon monoxide poisoning:

-– Keep your tent well ventilated.
-This means making sure the design of your tent allows for airflow.
+– Keep your tent well ventilated, making sure the design of your tent allows for airflow.
 You need to have a continuous supply of fresh air.

 – Don’t leave your stove on through the night.
-Some campers may do this without any problems, but if you can avoid it then it’s safer not to.
+Some campers may do this without any problems, but it’s safer not to.

-The winter tent with stove jack you choose will depend on the conditions you are camping in.
-Also, the number of people and space you require.
+The winter tent with the stove jack you choose will depend on your camping conditions—also the number of people and space you require.

-For a tent with a stove, it has good ventilation to keep the air moving through.
+A tent with a stove has good ventilation to keep the air moving.
 There are two windows at the top and also a zippered side entrance.
 I also like how it is ultralight.
-If you are going backpacking then this is easy to put in a backpack and carry.
+If you are going backpacking, then this is easy to put in a backpack and carry.

-As mentioned, it is possible to have a stove in your tent.
-This can keep you warm and comfortable.
-Be sure to use necessary precautions so that you warm yourself safely.
+It is possible to have a stove in your tent, keeping you warm and comfortable.
+However, be sure to use the necessary precautions to warm yourself safely.